angristan/arch-linux-install/README.md

 Since it will be wiped, we can't use a UUID or a label to identify it.
 Except if we create a tiny, empty file system with a label and then define an offset in `crypttab`.

-After entering pacstraping the system and entering `arch-root`:
+After pacstraping the system and entering `arch-root`:

 ```sh
 mkfs.ext2 -L cryptswap /dev/sda3 1M